 (5) If information is excluded from a copy of the report made available under subsection (4) because of its confidential or commercially sensitive nature, the copy of the report must contain a statement to that effect at the place in the report where the information excluded would have otherwise appeared.

-43. Preparation of reports for purposes of section 42(2)
+43. Preparation of reports for purposes of s.
+42(2)

 In preparing a report for the purposes of section 42(2), the Authority may inform itself on any matter in any manner it considers appropriate.